 Get Started with F# in Visual Studio Code

-You can write F# in Visual Studio Code with the Ionide plugin to get a great cross-platform, lightweight Integrated Development Environment (IDE) experience with IntelliSense and basic code refactorings.
+You can write F# in Visual Studio Code with the Ionide plugin to get a great cross-platform, lightweight Integrated Development Environment (IDE) experience with IntelliSense and code refactorings.
 Visit Ionide.io to learn more about the plugin.

 To begin, ensure that you have F# and the Ionide plugin correctly installed.